Naereen/web-sphinx/teaching.en.rst

    The solutions (Python files) are `all in open access (→ infoMP/ folder), in French <infoMP/>`_, and `also open-source (on bitbucket.org/lbesson/info-mp-2015-2016) <https://bitbucket.org/lbesson/info-mp-2015-2016>`_.

-.. note:: Replacement in BCPST-2A (2nd year biology prep'school)
+.. note:: Replacement in BCPST-2A (2nd year biology prep' school)

    Between November 2015 and February 2016, I also gave one weekly hour of oral exam (in maths) for a class of `BCPST 2 <http://prepas.org/ups.php?article=43>`_ prep school.